Just like the leaves turn, turn, turn from lush green, to rich hues of amber and gold, when humidity levels drop, so do moisture levels in skin.

 But, they are exactly what they sound like: a face mask in “sheet form.”

-Made from fibers, cotton, cellulous or often coconut pulp, these face masks – with holes so you can breathe – are wet, soft and cool.
+Made from fibers, cotton, cellulose or often coconut pulp, these face masks – with holes so you can breathe – are wet, soft and cool.
 Dripping-out-the-pack, because they are infused with a list of superfoods, sheet masks typically are meant to be worn for 10-minutes at a time.
 (ICYMI: here’s a how-to for sheet mask first-timers.)

 One of the unique aspects to sheet masks is that after application, there is no need to rinse – rather, just pat the excess serum into your skin.

 For skin that feels tight, flaky and extra-dry we suggest our Revitalizing Açai, Blueberry & Chia Seed Oil Sheet Mask.

 Gel Eye Masks, We Totes Swear By Them

 Gel eye masks are the latest member of the skincare “in crowd.”